TatsianaH/CypressAutomation/README.md

 Then add before test suite the next command (it will load all Cypress command, when you write the code):

 /// <reference types="Cypress" />

+23. To work with iframes run in the terminal the next command:

+npm install -D cypress-iframe

+Then import it in your test file:

+import 'cypress-iframe'
+/// <reference types="cypress-iframe" />